 First up, you absolutely have to keep a track record of all your work.
 Include side gigs that might be under the table (they count as experience if you’ve done them well – and keep track of the contact information for those people after asking if you can keep them as a reference).
 This leads me directly to my second biggest tip:

 Doubly important, be honest with the management and the human resources department about your criminal background when trying to find a job and actually get hired.
 There are tax incentive programs available for many companies that hire felons, and the federal bonding program is an excellent point to bring up as well.
 In addition, you’ll be proving the misconceptions wrong and strengthening a positive perspective for all felons that are striving to find their path.
 Finally – it’s just too easy to find the criminal background – so just try to communicate about it openly.

-For one, most of our applications aren’t even seen by a human eye until everyone has been filtered to a series of ‘best candidates’.
-We’re now being evaluated by computer programs.
-It’s the digital age and when it comes to getting a decent and reliable income we have to adapt and overcome.
+For one, most of the applications we use online aren’t even seen by a human eye until everyone has been filtered to a series of ‘best candidates’.
+We’re now being evaluated by computer programs rather than people.
+It’s the digital age and when it comes to getting a decent and reliable income we have to adapt and overcome to gain any headway.

-Look up each job you apply for on a great, free site called O*Net and discover the skills that they have listed for that type of work – examples: computer programming, sales agents, information technology, counselor – whatever you want!
+Look up each job you want to apply for on a great, free site called O*Net and discover the skills that they have listed for that type of work – examples: computer programming, sales agents, information technology, counselor – whatever you want!
 Then take those skills and put them on the resume you’re sending in for that job type – one career counselor went to so far as to say to copy and paste the skills – so long as you have them or the ability to learn them quickly and effectively that is.
 You have to be ready to prove you have those skills after all, and that can be a big order if you take it too far.
 Or use it as inspiration to develop those goals before proceeding with it – maybe you’ll find something new that you love!

 When you do get lucky enough to get to a real human resources person in the hiring chain, you want to keep your resume short and to the point.
 That desk guy is about blind with reading resumes/comparing skills/getting his shortlist and you need to keep his attention by saving him time and leaving a strong positive impression.

 Also, focus on your actual experiences and accomplishments.
-Describe any sort of improvement you made while using your skills and share the basic details of those experiences.
+Describe any sort of improvement you made while using or learning your skills and share the basic details of those experiences.
 Managers want to hear how you can be beneficial to them and you have to find those skills and use them as sell points.

-For instance, when I improved sales at the local oil change shop and wanted to find a better paying job thanks to the experiences I had – I made a bullet point under that job that said: “Improved sales for my store by 10% in the first three months of work.”
+For instance, when I improved sales at the local oil change shop and wanted to find a better paying job thanks to the experiences I had – I made a bullet point under that job description on my resume that said: “Improved sales for my store by 10% in the first three months of work.”
 And – it has worked wonders for my application/interview to hiring ratio!
 It’s all about telling your future employer exactly what you can do for them.
 Sometimes skills alone can help you overcome your hiring obstacles – even if you think they aren’t much.
 In my case, I felt like I was just taking a few extra moments to explain what I had found during inspections – but the managers were thrilled.

 Finally, just to reinforce the idea because it really is important – personal referrals and networking are the best bet to get great jobs – and I’m so serious it’s ridiculous (I kind of hate networking honestly – I’m working on it).